Shooter testifies Ahmaud Arbery never threatened him

 “No, I was struck,” McMichael replied.
 "We were face to face, I'm being struck and that’s when I shot.”

-McMichael said he had approached Arbery because neighbors indicated something had happened down the road in his coastal Georgia neighborhood of Brunswick and he wanted to ask Arbery about it.
-Arbery was running in the neighborhood at the time.
+McMichael said he had approached Arbery because neighbors indicated something had happened down the road and he wanted to ask Arbery about it.
+Arbery was running in the Brunswick neighborhood at the time.
 He said Arbery stopped, then took off running when McMichael told him police were on the way.

 Asked how many times he had previously pulled up behind strangers in the neighborhood to ask them what they were doing there, McMichael said never.